open-sauced/maintainer-intro-course/getting-practical.md

   - Set up notifications for new issues and pull requests.
   - Solicit feedback from users and contributors using discussions or surveys.
   - Reflect on the project's direction and make adjustments as necessary.

+  You can learn more about how to create a successful project with OpenSauced with our [Maintainers Guide to OpenSauced](https://docs.opensauced.pizza/maintainers/maintainers-guide-to-open-sauced/)

 Congratulations on creating your first project!
 Remember, these steps are guidelines; the key to a healthy open source project is to foster an open, inclusive, and collaborative environment.